owebeeone/anchorscad-core/README.md

 A Maker is also an `anchorscad.Shape`.
 A Maker, in particular, is a builder of a node in a shape hierarchy, a collection of other Maker objects.
 Shapes can have 'anchors' that are used to create frames of reference, i.e., Anchors have both position and orientation.
 The anchors in a Maker are found by looking up the name specified in the anchor with the named shapes in the Maker itself, and then applying the remaining anchor attributes to the resulting entry.
 There is a special case that if omitted, the first shape need not be named in the anchor, this can occasionally lead to naming ambiguity but is especially useful in preserving anchor validity when adding nodes to the shape hierarchy.

-Note that the evaluated form of an anchor is represented as an `anchorscad.GMatrix` type defined in AnchorSCAD’s “linear” module (i.e., a [4x4 homogeneous matrix](https://www.brainvoyager.com/bv/doc/UsersGuide/CoordsAndTransforms/SpatialTransformationMatrices.html)).
-When adding another shape, you’re actually adding another Maker.
+Note that the evaluated form of an anchor is represented as an `anchorscad.GMatrix` type defined in AnchorSCAD's "linear" module (i.e., a [4x4 homogeneous matrix](https://www.brainvoyager.com/bv/doc/UsersGuide/CoordsAndTransforms/SpatialTransformationMatrices.html)).
+When adding another shape, you're actually adding another Maker.
 The `Maker.add_at()` allows the specification of where (position + orientation) is placed relative to the shape being modified.

-Note the terms “shape” and “model” are used interchangeably since an AnchorSCAD model that consists of composing many “shapes” is itself also an AnchorSCAD “Shape”.
+Note the terms "shape" and "model" are used interchangeably since an AnchorSCAD model that consists of composing many "shapes" is itself also an AnchorSCAD "Shape".

 An AnchorSCAD shape is a subclass of the `anchorscad.Shape` class.
 The constructor parameters are arbitrary and specific to the implemented shape.
 Most AnchorSCAD models use the Python dataclass or `anchorscad.datatree` decorators to simplify the generation of Shape classes.